ricardojmendez/UnitySteerExamples/SampleList.md

 * If you increase SteerForPathSimplified’s prediction time, the agent will appear to cut corners.
 Why is that?
 * The weight of SteerForPathSimplified is 10, but the vehicle still moves at a constant speed of 5.
 Why?
 * What happens if you move a path’s points while the agent is already following it?
-* How would you implement a path looping behaviour?
+* How would you implement a path looping behavior?
 How about reversing the path?
 * AutonomousVehicle has a property labeled “Allowed Movement Axis”.
 All three axis are checked by default.
 What happens if you uncheck one of them while the agent is following the path?
 * What happens with the path following precision if you increase AutonomousVehicle’s Tick Length or Turn Time?
 * What happens with the path’s sharp corners if you increase the agent’s maximum speed?